ChadOfficial Name: Republic of Chad

 Emergency After-Hours Telephone: +(235) 6662-2100 or +(235) 2251-7009

 Fax: +(235) 2251-56-54

-Chad is a developing country in north central Africa and has historically faced challenges of political stability and economic development.
+Chad is a developing country in north central Africa.
 Years of war, drought, and regional instability have hampered the development of its institutions.
-Facilities for tourism are limited.
+Facilities for tourism are extremely limited.
 The capital is N'Djamena.
-French and Arabic are official languages.
+French and Arabic are the official languages.
 Read the Department of State Fact Sheet on Chad for additional information.
 U.S. citizens are strongly cautioned against traveling to eastern Chad and all border regions.
 Chad’s historically volatile security environment could deteriorate unexpectedly, particularly along the border areas.
 The ability of the U.S. embassy to provide consular services is limited in remote and rural areas.

 Entry, Exit & Visa Requirements

 A passport, visa, and evidence of yellow fever vaccination are required for entry.
 Visitors must check in with the National Police and obtain a registration stamp within 72 hours of arrival.